Meowrin/al-guides-temporary/OpSi.md

 #### Energy matrix:
 Collect the Matrix on the map and deliver it to the platform to get rewards.

+#### Energy Cache: (Place where you use the Energy storage device)
+Go there, use the Energy Storage device and you get loot, simple

 ## Enemies

 #### Sirens